RWKarimi/E-commerce-pricing-tool/README.md

      - seller → Who is selling the item.
      - title → Product description.

+### Data Cleaning
+- To prepare the dataset for analysis, we applied the following steps:
+   - Removed duplicates: Many sellers list the same product multiple times.
+   - Handled missing values: Some products lacked ratings or discounts.
+Strategies included:
+       - Filling missing numeric values with averages.
+       - Dropping irrelevant text-only columns when not useful for modeling.
+   - Converted datatypes: Prices were stored as strings (KSh 499 → 499).
+Converted to integers.
+   - Created new features:
+       - discount_amount = original_price - current_price
+       - discount_ratio = % discount offered

-## Exploratory Data Analysis (EDA)
+### Exploratory Data Analysis (EDA)
-- We performed detailed data cleaning & exploration, focusing on:
+- We explored the data to understand patterns and relationships in the data:
-    - Price distribution across categories.
+    - Price distribution:
+         - Plotted Product prices across categories - Found that electronics (Phones, Tablets, Home & Office) have the widest price range.

     - Impact of discounts on product visibility.
+         - Observed discounts up to 60%+.
+         - Products with moderate discounts (10–30%) performed better than those with extreme discounts.

-    - Category trends (Phones, Home & Office electronics, etc.).
+    - Category Analysis.
+         - Phone  & Tablets and Home Electronics dominate listings.
+         - Some categories are oversaturated, suggesting sellers should focus on niches within electronics.

     - Customer ratings as indicators of trust and product success.

-EDA included visualizations with matplotlib and seaborn to highlight pricing trends, category performance, and rating distributions.
+         - Verified ratings strongly correlated with higher prices (premium products often get better reviews).
+         - Low-rated sellers struggled regardless of discounts.

+    -  Correlation Matrix
+         - Showed strong relationship between discount, current_price, and rating_number.

 ## Modeling